tbreijak/jekyll-pithy/_posts/2016-02-24-Bewitching-New-Media.md

 description: Is new media addictive?
 categories: reading responses
 ---
 In 1980, a guy named George W. S. Trow, who I think was an editor at *The New Yorker*, published an article in *The New Yorker* called "Within the Context of No Context."
-In the article, he talks about television:
+In the article, he talks about TV:

                                                   TELEVISION